 Susan K. Doverspike – Burns, Oregon

 Susan Doverspike and her husband own and operate a cattle ranch in the high desert near Burns, Oregon.
 She’s been a Farm Credit customer for 30 years and most recently served as a Northwest FCS Local Advisor for the Redmond office.
 Doverspike is on the board of directors of Harney District Hospital and a member of Oregon Cattlemen's Association; Harney County Farm Bureau; Oregon Farm Bureau; and Oregon CattleWomen Association.
-She was elected in 2015; her term expires in 2020.
+She was re-elected in 2020; her term expires in 2025.

 Duane M. (Skip) Gray – Albany, Oregon